 Some of our dear dogs think it’s their sole responsibility to watch us like a hawk as we bake up a batch of cookies.
 And if your back is turned and they happen to snatch a freshly baked cookie off the counter top, or your helpful toddler decides to grant your dog’s wish by dropping a chunk of cookie on the floor, should you be worried?

-If you’re trying to figure out if cookies are safe for dogs, the short answer is, it depends on the type of cookie.
+If you’re trying to figure out if cookies are safe for dogs, the short answer is, while most cookies don’t contain anything beneficial for your dog, some may contain ingredients that could be toxic in large quantities.
 While no cookie actually contains anything beneficial for your dog, some may contain ingredients that could be toxic in large quantities.

 Here’s what you need to know about cookies and dogs.